Social Studies

 Teaching world history: cold war lesson plan and activities

 After World War II, geopolitical tensions arose between the United States and the Soviet Union, with the United States adopting a policy of containment to prevent the spread of communism.
-At the same time, an "arms race" of sorts began between the two countries, with each developing and testing nuclear weapons in a long-term competition for global supremacy.
+At the same time, an “arms race” of sorts began between the two countries, with each developing and testing nuclear weapons.

 As a Cold War lesson plan, have students look atthis timeline(with a supplemental enrichment activityavailable for download as a PDF).
 Then, distribute the accompanying resources: a memo from President John F. Kennedy to Vice President Lyndon Johnson (primary source enrichment activity) and a writing enrichment activity honoring Cold War heroes.